Penile cancer is when abnormal cells in the penis start to divide and grow in an uncontrolled way.

 Some men have an operation called a circumcision to remove the foreskin.

 Different types of tissue including skin, muscle and nerves make up the penis.
 It has a rich blood supply.
 When sexually aroused, blood flow to the penis increases.
 Columns of special muscle tissue in the body of the penis (erectile tissue) fill up with blood.
-This makes it upright (an erection) during sexual activity.
+This causes an

 This diagram shows the parts of the penis.